 In a world populated by an increasing number of multinational corporations, diversity management has not only become an issue of strategic importance, but also a driver of economic and competitive success.
 Not only does an increasingly diverse workforce mean better access to resources and customers, greater legitimacy in heterogeneous societies and opportunities for learning and innovation, but corporations also perceive added value in distinguishing themselves from their homogenous competitors.
 In addition to being driven by business incentives, diversity initiatives sometimes are externally imposed in the form of equal employment opportunity, affirmative action and other initiatives aimed at eradicating prejudices and stereotypes that historically have limited the representation of disadvantaged groups.
 The proliferation of private and public diversity initiatives in recent years has been the result of these complementary forces.

-iI Recent diversity initiatives
+II Recent diversity initiatives

 i Positive discrimination

 Further complicating matters for US federal contractors, the Office of Federal Contract Compliance Programs (OFCCP) has set forth regulations for contractors to benchmark, inquire and take positive action to ensure appropriate representation of veterans and individuals with disabilities.
 In 2015, the OFCCP extended protections against workplace discrimination by prohibiting discrimination based on sexual orientation and gender identity by federal contractors and subcontractors.
 In 2016, the OFCCP revised its Sex Discrimination Guidelines for the first time in more than four decades.
-The final rule outlined sex-based discriminatory practices that contractors must identify and eliminate, and clarified how contractors must take affirmative action to ensure that hiring and employment practices do not adversely affect employees on the basis of sex.
-For employers in the US interacting with the finance sector, Section 342 of the Dodd-Frank Act establishes an office at every relevant federal agency to monitor and ensure the fair inclusion of minorities and women for every company and vendor governed by the Act.
+The final rule outlined gender-based discriminatory practices that contractors must identify and eliminate, and clarified how contractors must take affirmative action to ensure that hiring and employment practices do not adversely affect employees on the basis of their gender.
+For employers in the United States interacting with the finance sector, Section 342 of the Dodd-Frank Act establishes an office at every relevant federal agency to monitor and ensure the fair inclusion of minorities and women for every company and vendor governed by the Act.

 ii Gender quotas on corporate boards